MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ### Create a certificate in your Azure Key Vault

-Create a certificate in your Azure Key Vault, follow these steps.
+To create a certificate in your Azure Key Vault, follow these steps.

 1. Sign in to the [Azure portal](https://portal.azure.com/#home) using your tenant credentials.
 1. You can use an existing key vault, or create a new key vault by following the instructions in [Quickstart: Create a key vault using the Azure portal](/azure/key-vault/general/quick-create-portal).
 Make sure that **Get** and **List** are selected in the secret permissions.